grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 1. If converting from an externally represented histogram with specific bucket boundaries, there is generally no precise match with the bucket boundaries of the native histogram and interpolation has to be applied.
 1. There is no way to set an arbitrary bucket boundary, e.g. one that is particularly interesting for an SLO definition.
 Ratios of observations above or below a given threshold generally have to be estimated by interpolation, rather than being precise as it is the case for a classic histogram with a configured bucket boundary at the given threshold.

-All three problems are mitigated by high resolution, which native histograms can provide it much lower resource costs compared to classic histograms.
+All three problems are mitigated by high resolution, which native histograms can provide at a much lower resource costs compared to classic histograms.

 ## Use native histograms

 ### Instrument application with Prometheus client libraries

 The following examples have some reasonable defaults to define a new native histogram metric.
-The examples use the [GO client library](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus#Histogram) version 1.16 and the [Java client library](https://prometheus.github.io/client_java/api/io/prometheus/metrics/core/metrics/Histogram.Builder.html) 1.0.
+The examples use the [Go client library](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus#Histogram) version 1.16 and the [Java client library](https://prometheus.github.io/client_java/api/io/prometheus/metrics/core/metrics/Histogram.Builder.html) 1.0.

 {{% admonition type="note" %}}
 Native histogram options can be added to existing classic histograms to get both the classic and native histogram at the same time.
 See [Migrate from classic histograms](#migrate-from-classic-histograms).